geotrellis/geotrellis.github.com/glossary/index.md

 * #### Kriging
-An [interpolation](#Interpolation) technique in which measurement of spatial variation between the known points is used to estimate the unknown values being interpolated.
+An [interpolation](#interpolation) technique in which measurement of spatial variation between the known points is used to estimate the unknown values being interpolated.

 * #### Local Operations
-A class of [Map Alebra](#Map_Algebra) operations in which two or more data sets are combined on a cell-by-cell basis, applying a mathematical function to generate a new map layer.
+A class of [Map Algebra](#map_algebra) operations in which two or more data sets are combined on a cell-by-cell basis, applying a mathematical function to generate a new map layer.

 * #### Map Algebra